nfoster1492/ClassMateBot-1/docs/Project3Changes.md

 * $reviveGhost (num): Restores a ghost question (and answers).
 Instructor only.
 * $unearthZombies: gets all zombies (manually deleted questions) and assigns ghost status.
 Instructor only.

+### Reminder Commands
+* $overdue: lists all overdue reminders
+* $clearoverdue: deletes overdue reminders

+### Reminder Tasks
+* Reminder task that runs once per day at 8am to give reminders of anything due that day
+* Reminder task that runs once per hour to give reminder of anything due that hour

 ## Improvements

 We also modified some existing commands to allow easier input for user and handle corner cases.
 These improvements are mentioned below.